Map Making

 There are a couple of things to notice:

-Leave a space for where the entrance should be.
+• Leave a space for the entrance.

 Finally, we fill the rest with the non-edge wall type.